jeromecoupe/webstoemp/src/content/blogposts/drafts/2021-08-06-eleventy-components-when-to-reach-for-filters-shortcodes.md

 {% endraw %}
 ```

-I tend to pass a single object to macros for flexibility (as [GovUK](https://github.com/alphagov/govuk-frontend) does), which prevents me from adding defaults easily without resorting to logic.
 A minor drawback of Nunjucks macros is that they need to be explicitly imported.
 In that regard, I feel that the [LiquidJS `render` tag](https://liquidjs.com/tags/render.html) is a bit more flexible.
 Then again, we are explicitly importing components in "React and friends" all day long.

 ## Eleventy shortcodes